MicrosoftDocs/azure-stack-docs/azure-stack/reference/pep-2002/Get-AzureStackLog.md

 # Get-AzureStackLog

 ## Synopsis
-Get logs from various roles of AzureStack with timeout.
+Get logs from various roles of Azure Stack Hub with timeout.
 Works for both multi-node or one node environments.

 ## Syntax